alisaraa/alisaraa.github.io/_posts/2019-08-06-snowflake.md

 and you will receive the results of your last query as a table, which means you can limit your columns or add a WHERE clause.

 I admit that it feels janky and it’s per user name, not session, which means you can get in trouble with getting the results of your query.

+### Email me to let me know what you think, if you have any other tricks you'e picked up, or if you have any questions!